 A Level pathways are designed to prepare you for higher education and beyond, be it a degree, into research or a wide range of careers.
 In year one you will study the AS specification and take exams in May/June.
 If successful you will progress to year two.

 We support you applying for masterclasses, Nuffield Science placements, Access to the University of Birmingham as well as progression schemes for medicine and dentistry, which will enhance your applications to university.
 In addition to working areas in the learning zone, we offer dedicated quiet study rooms for A Level students.
 We have a range of resources including e-journals, e-books as well as traditional hard copies.
 The college holds activities for British Science Week's ‘Meet the Scientist’ event.
 We also hold A Level revision workshops and conferences as part of the development of study skills.

-The study of Biology requires the construction of sound foundations through the study of several fundamental concepts in the first year and the early part of the second year.
-In the remainder of the course these concepts must coalesce into a coherent whole before moving onto more difficult ideas and their application in the wider world.
-Biology complements other STEM subjects such as Chemistry, Physics, Psychology and Maths.
-Teaching is delivered in a variety of formats and includes 10 % of online learning through Moodle and Kerboodle.
+The study of biology requires the construction of sound foundations built from exploring several fundamental concepts in the first year and the early part of the second year.
+In the remainder of the course, these concepts must coalesce into a coherent whole before moving onto more difficult ideas and their application in the wider world.
+Biology complements other STEM subjects such as chemistry, physics, psychology and maths.